antonova-irina/cooking-factory-frontend/README.md

 ## License

-See the project license file.
+No license file found in the repository.